-I hate swimsuits and shopping to find the perfect bikini, tankini, or one piece for my mom body.
+I hate swimsuits and shopping to find the perfect bikini, tankini, or black crotchet one-piece for my mom body.
 On the flip side, I love the summer heat and idea of floating on a blown up pink flamingo in a pool while holding a drink that everyone thinks is water while my three kids swim around like little angels.
 I want the pool, but my insecure teenage self peaks out and I struggle with mom body swimsuit confidence.
 Friends, I am a mom in the trenches of motherhood, but I refuse to live my summer hiding behind a towel just because I popped out 3 kids and my stomach doesn’t look the same as it did when I was 18.
 So, here are 5 tips to get your mom body confidence back and survive swimsuit season.

 Confession, I downed an entire full bag of chips yesterday and felt good about that decision (organic and GMO Free..mind trickery) until I woke up with a stomach bloat that will cause others to questions possible pregnancy.
 Also…there are swimsuit situations happening today, so this mom body swimsuit confidence is going to be on my brain all day.
 Let’s rock our mom bods in bathing suits together.

 Mom Body Swimsuit Confidence Tip 1: Your Mind